 - You give them Form P60, by 31 May.

-- You provide a statement or a form P11D, showing the employees' benefits and expenses in the tax year, by 6 July.
+- You provide a statement or a form P11D, showing the employees' benefits and expenses in the tax year, by 6 July, except for "trivial benefits".

 You must keep all P11 forms and pay records for three tax years